akamai/cli-adaptive-acceleration/README.md

 # Setting Up

+Before you can use the CLI, you need to install API keys and find the id of the property you wish to reset.

 ## API Keys

 Generate API keys with READ-WRITE available on the Adaptive Acceleration capability as described [here](https://control.akamai.com/dl/IDM/IAM/GUID-7A592469-DDDC-4705-A3FA-C89DCD15934E.html) and save them to your `~/.edgerc` file.
 Alternatively, you can also add the Adaptive Acceleration capability to your existing credentials.

-## Finding the Property Id with Open APIs

-Follow the steps on the [A2 Open API](https://developer.akamai.com/api/core_features/adaptive_acceleration/v1.html#gettingstarted) doc to find the property id.

 ## Finding the Property Id with the CLI

+Internally Adaptive Acceleration uses a PROPERTYID to track the property you are dealing with.
+These steps help you find the property and allow you to run a reset.

-1. Find your property in luna.
+1. Find your property in the Akamai Control Center.
-2. Go to Your Name > Profile.
+2. In the header at the top of the page, open the dropdown titled with your name and select Profile.
+Control Center will show you a dialog with roles for your user.
+Close that, so you can see the Identity and Access Management UI beneath it.
-3. Select the Group for your property.
+3. On the Users and API Clients tab, select the group dropdown that corresponds to your property.
-4. Click "Create new API client for me".
+4. Click "New API client for me" - it can be found to the right of the group dropdown.
-5. In the dialog, select the PAPI APIs with read/write credentials and the Adaptive Acceleration APIs with read/write.
-6. Create a new credential in the dialog.
+5. You will be shown a "New API client for" wizard.
+Hit "Next".
+6. You should see the "Access Level" page.
+Enter a client name and description.
+7. While you're still on the "Access Level" page, search for "property manager" in the filter box above the "API Service Name".
+8. You should be shown a single entry named "Property Manager (PAPI)".
+Click the "Access Level" and select "READ-WRITE".
+9. Hit the "Submit" button.
+10. You should be shown the API client's information in the "Users and API Clients" tab.
+Click the button titled "New credential".
-7. Copy the credential text out of the dialog, and paste it into ~/.edgerc, in a section named `default`.
+11. Copy the credential text out of the dialog, and paste it into ~/.edgerc, in a section named `default`.
-8. Run `akamai property retrieve exact-name-of-your-property --section default`.
+12. Run `akamai property retrieve exact-name-of-your-property --section default`.
-9. In the output, find the value of the `propertyId` field
+13. In the output, find the value of the `propertyId` field
    ```
    {
      "accountId": "act_B-M-1ZXZ3WU",